 Professor Hoffman was awarded the 2018 Robert A. Gorman Award for Excellence in Teaching.
 Her classes include Health Care Law and Policy, Torts, and Health Insurance and Reform.
 She is Chair Emeritus of the Insurance Law Section of the Association of American Law Schools.

-Hoffman’s current project, “Health Care’s Market Bureaucracy” critiques the overinfluence of economic theory and market-based policies on the modern development of health care regulation.
-Professor Hoffman scholarship is published in leading law reviews and peer reviewed health law, health policy, and medical journals.
+Professor Hoffman's scholarship is published in leading law reviews and peer reviewed health law, health policy, and medical journals.
 Her expertise and scholarship have been recognized in Tax Notes, cited by the D.C.
-Circuit, and featured in policy briefs by the Rand Corporation and the Leonard Davis Institute and in various national media outlets, including The New York Times, The Huffington Post, the Wall Street Journal, Reuters, Morningstar, CNBC, Vox, PolitiFact, the New York Daily News, and Marketplace by American Public Media.
+Circuit, and featured in policy briefs by the Rand Corporation and Penn LDI.
+Her work is also featured in various national media outlets, including the New York Times, Washington Post, Huffington Post, Wall Street Journal, Reuters, Morningstar, CNBC, Vox, PolitiFact, New York Daily News, and Marketplace by American Public Media.